 Steve Collins is the State House reporter for the Sun Journal in Lewiston, Maine.
 Before that, he covered government and politics for daily newspapers in New York and Connecticut, winning scores of journalism awards along the way, including the Society of Professional Journalists’ 2016 Ethics in Journalism Award and the I.F.
 Stone Whistle-Blower Award in 2015.

 He is co-founder of The Tattoo international teen newspaper, online at www.ReadTheTattoo.com, and Youth Journalism International, a 501(c)(3) public educational charity serving young people across the globe.

 Born in Massachusetts, he has a Bachelor of Arts degree in history from the University of Virginia.
-He is married and has two school-age children and two collies.
+He is married and has two college-age children and two collies.